-We try to make purchases that benefit the local community and economy.
+There are several Fair Trade schemes (PDF, 200kB) in existence at present.
+At the University we are committed to purchasing in a way that benefits the communities and economies of producers.
 We are striving to become a Fairtrade Foundation-accredited Fairtrade University.
-To achieve this accreditation, we are working to meet the five goals set by the Fairtrade Foundation:
+To achieve this accreditation, we are working to meet the five goals set by the Fairtrade Foundation using a SMART PLAN SMART Plan (PDF, 221kB)

 - passing a Fairtrade policy, Fairtrade Policy (PDF, 184kB)